yapweijun1996/AI-CSV-Chart/README.md

 7. (Optional) **AI Outputs**:
     *   When an API key is set, each card can include an AI Explanation.
     *   The page can render a final AI Summary across all aggregates.
     *   An AI Analysis Chat is available for asking questions grounded in your current charts and data.
+Features context status indicators, detailed context breakdown (charts count, AI explanations, AI summary, dataset info), and context refresh functionality for up-to-date analysis.

 ## Workflow Diagram